 Welcome to hokyoji

 Hokyoji Zen Practice Community cultivates community through mindfulness practices and teachings in a cherished natural setting with those who yearn for deeper awakening to this very life.
-Residents and non-residents are invited to participate in our events, which include practice periods and retreats, or to inquire about doing individual practice.
-Outside groups are also able to rent Hokyoji for their own activities and events.
+Everyone is invited to participate in our Programs & Events, which include short & long retreats, practice periods, and formal sesshins.
+If you are interested in individual practice, please reach out to us.
+We also rent our facilities to groups of other spiritual traditions & wellness practices.
 Hokyoji rests on 105 acres of forested land at the corner where Minnesota, Wisconsin, and Iowa meet.

 Hokyoji Statement of Diversity, Equality, Inclusivity, and Accessibility